-Okay, maybe it doesn’t top sex or chocolate, but helping others is definitely one of Life’s better “inventions.”
+Okay, so maybe it doesn’t top sex or chocolate, but helping others is definitely one of Life’s better “inventions.”
 For one thing, as someone wiser than I once noted, the torch you raise to light the path for another lights that path for you as well.
 I’d call that a win-win, wouldn’t you?
 So, one could reasonably expect countless people to be lending a hand (beyond their families) regularly.

-Yet, too many of us feel reluctant to contribute money and/or time if we cannot do so at a level we consider "significant."
+Yet, too many of us feel reluctant to contribute money and/or time and effort if we cannot do so at a level we consider "significant."
 If that’s you (and I’ve been there myself), perhaps you might consider some wise counsel from Teddy Roosevelt, who suggests that we simply do what we can, right where we are and with whatever we have at hand.

 So—if you're at this site, one thing you